nexgen999/gbe_fork/Readme_release.txt

 Some games like payday 2 check which groups you are subscribed in and unlock things based on that.
 You can provide a list of subscribed groups to the game with a steam_settings\subscribed_groups.txt file.
 See steam_settings.EXAMPLE\subscribed_groups.EXAMPLE.txt for an example for payday 2.

+Subscribed Groups (Clans):
+Some games like counter-strike check which groups you are subscribed in and allow you to choose a group clan.
+You can provide a list of subscribed group ids, names, and tags to the game with a subscribed_groups_clans.txt file placed in the Goldberg SteamEmu Saves\settings or in steam_settings folder.
+Group ids must be valid and can be obtained by pasting '/memberslistxml/?xml=1' at the end of a Steam group page.
+Double tabs that are used as seperators must not be removed.
+See steam_settings.EXAMPLE\subscribed_groups_clans.EXAMPLE.txt for an example.

 App paths:
 Some rare games might need to be provided one or more paths to app ids.
 For example the path to where a dlc is installed.
 This sets the paths returned by the Steam_Apps::GetAppInstallDir function.
 See steam_settings.EXAMPLE\app_paths.EXAMPLE.txt for an example.